rm-hull/luma.examples/README.rst

 instructions in the above repositories to wire up your display, then from a command-line::

   $ sudo usermod -a -G i2c,spi,gpio pi
-  $ sudo apt install python3-dev python3-pip libfreetype6-dev libjpeg-dev build-essential
+  $ sudo apt install python3-dev python3-pip python3-numpy libfreetype6-dev libjpeg-dev build-essential
-  $ sudo apt install libsdl-dev libportmidi-dev libsdl-ttf2.0-dev libsdl-mixer1.2-dev libsdl-image1.2-dev
+  $ sudo apt install libsdl2-dev libsdl2-image-dev libsdl2-mixer-dev libsdl2-ttf-dev libportmidi-dev

 Log out and in again and clone this repository::